 The App history tab is helpful for assessing how much data (or “resources”) the apps have used.
 It used to be that by default it would show the Windows Store App resource utilization when you clicked on the tab, but now it just shows you the full list of apps that are installed on your version of Windows 10 and none of them highlighted.

 If you are currently viewing the App history tab, you can click on the “Options” link in the menu above the tabs and find out the complete history for all processes in the past.
 Moreover, there’s also a link available directly beneath where it shows you the date of the resource usage that allows you to delete all the stats in the past too.

 The Startup tab lets you check out the startup performance as well as pick and choose what you want to happen at the startup.
 You might often hear people say to reduce the number of things that startup when the computer first boots because that creates the quickest load times.
 That explanation is very correct, but you also need to keep certain things for the startup.
 That said, it’s not too difficult to pick out the things that you don’t need as well.

 Sometimes if you install something like an instant messenger application, it can automatically set itself up to become one of your startup applications, so that it opens each time you turn on the computer.
 That is good for their businesses, but if it’s not convenient to you, then you can obviously take that off from being a startup process because it has nothing to do with a process that the Windows operating system needs to run properly.
 Apply that same kind of logic when assessing things that might be required by the Windows operating system.
-If it looks like it might be something that Windows or your computer needs to work, then don’t remove it.
+If it looks like it might be something that Windows or your computer needs to work, then don’t attempt to remove it.